Molybdenum in Magnetically Shielded Rooms

 - Mo-1

-- Properties: Offers high melting point and excellent mechanical strength, making it ideal for structural components and frames in MSRs.
+- Properties: It offers a high melting point and excellent mechanical strength, making it ideal for structural components and frames in MSRs.

 - Applications: Used in components where high purity and strength are required, such as in structural supports and non-magnetic fixtures.